13 Of The Most Stunning Yorkshire Dales Waterfalls You Need To Visit

 5. Posforth Gill, Bolton Abbey

-This little gem is tucked away on the estate of Bolton Abbey, which sits on the edge of the Yorkshire Dales.
+This little gem, Posforth Gill, is tucked away on the estate of Bolton Abbey, which sits on the edge of the Yorkshire Dales.
 After you’ve had your run on the iconic stepping stones, head into the woodland towards Simon’s Seat – and this gem is hidden just off the track down into the woodland.

 Thornton Force is pictured above and is part of the popular Ingleton Waterfalls Walk, dropping 46 feet into the River Twiss.
 The impressive sight is arguably the highlight of the trail (which officially opened in 1885) and one of the best waterfalls in the Yorkshire Dales, and joins Pecca Falls, Pecca Twin Falls, and Holly Bush Spout on the 4.3-mile circular route.